- The third edition of CEBEX Summer School on Behavioral Sciences will be held in Prague from July 19 to July 27, 2019.

 #CSS fee covers:

-- accommodation in double rooms in 4* hotel in Prague city center, just a few meters from the venue
+- accommodation in double rooms in 4* hotel in Prague city center

 - access to all lectures (in your free time, you can attend also the other tracks) and experimental laboratory

 - breakfasts, lunches, dinners, and coffee breaks with a delicious espresso & refreshments

 - evening program (i.e. boat trip, beach volleyball, geolocation games, etc.)

 In short, we take care of everything so that you can focus on your study.